-Don't forget to eject the CD-ROM disc or floppy disk containing system software.
+When you are finished, don't forget to eject the CD-ROM disc or floppy disk containing system software.
 If a message reports that installation was not successful, try installing again.
 (Follow the instructions on the screen.)

 If, after reinstalling system software by doing a normal installation, you still experience problems with your computer, follow the steps in the next section for doing a "clean" installation of system software.